aswinsubhash/SOLID-Principles-Using-Dart/README.md

   2. In the refactored solution, we have separated the responsibilities into three different classes: `User`, `UserRepository` and `UserView`.
   3. `User` class is responsible for holding user data, `UserRepository` class is responsible for saving user data to the database, and `UserView` class is responsible for displaying a welcome message to the user.

   That's basically it.
-The **S** and the solid, which is the Single Responsibility Priciple.
+The **S** and the solid, which is the Single Responsibility Principle.

   ### 2. Open/Closed Principle (OCP)